Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Empirical Evaluation

-\paragraph{Evaluation Metrics.} To compare the optimizers across tasks and seeds, we compute the normalized incumbent cost of the best-so-far configuration over time.
-For that, we negate the hypervolume (HV), which is the area behind the current Pareto front, and apply min-max normalization per task, resulting in a standardized \mbox{[0, 1]} scale where lower values indicate better performance.
-We compute a reference point by taking the maximum of all observed cost vectors per task, representing the worst-case as a bounding point for HV calculation.
-We generate convergence plots, which plot the normalized incumbent HV regret over the number of normalized trials (i.e., function evaluations, or model trainings and evaluations), first averaged by tasks and then by seeds to obtain uncertainties across random seeds.
-As a metric for any time performance, we use the mean area under the curve (AUC) of the convergence plot of each task and seed.
+\paragraph{Evaluation Metrics.} To compare optimizers across tasks and seeds, we track the normalized best-so-far performance using the hypervolume (HV) indicator, the volume of objective space dominated by the current Pareto front, bounded by a reference point set to the componentwise maximum of all observed cost vectors.
+We negate the HV and apply per-task min-max normalization, yielding a normalized HV regret on a \mbox{[0,1]} scale where lower is better.
+Convergence plots show this normalized HV regret as a function of the number of normalized trials (i.e., function evaluations), averaged first across tasks and then across random seeds, with shaded regions indicating $\pm 1$ standard error of the mean across seeds.
+For the ablation study, we report the mean area under the curve (AUC) of the per-seed convergence curves, each already averaged across tasks as a summary measure.

-\paragraph{Implementation Details.} Appendix \ref{app:hardware} details our hardware usage.
-We repeated our experiments with 10 random seeds; in the ablation study, we used 5 seeds.
-Appendix~\ref{app:n_trials} details for how many trials each task was executed.
-More implementation details can be found in Appendix \ref{app:ablation}.
-We use the \carps library~\citep{benjamins-arxiv25a} to execute our experiments.
+\paragraph{Implementation Details.} Our HPI-ParEGO variant inherits all settings from the ParEGO baseline and augments them with the HPI extension described above, ensuring that any performance differences are attributable solely to the proposed method.
+All experiments are executed through the \carps ~\citep{benjamins-arxiv25a}, using 10 random seeds for the main evaluation and 5 for the ablation study.
+Further details on implementation, hardware, and per-task trial counts are provided in Appendices \ref{app:ablation}, \ref{app:hardware}, and \ref{app:n_trials}, respectively.